Dominion Voting software vulnerabilities will remain unaddressed in Georgia until after 2024 election - KESQ

 “It’s extremely unlikely that any bad actor would be able to exploit our voting systems in the real world.
 The system is secure,” Gabriel Sterling, a top election official in the Georgia secretary of state’s office, said in a press release from earlier this month, adding that safeguards are already in place to “mitigate these hypothetical scenarios from happening.”

-CNN reached out to Dominion Voting Systems for comment.
-The voting manufacturer last year updated its software in response to the attack scenarios described by the report’s author, a University of Michigan computer scientist named J. Alex Halderman.
+Dominion Voting Systems last year updated its software in response to the attack scenarios described by the report’s author, a University of Michigan computer scientist named J. Alex Halderman.

 But Georgia has not implemented the recommended security patch and state officials said they are waiting to do so until after 2024.